About Pregnancy App

 Built by parents who wanted a calmer pregnancy — and couldn't find the right app.

 The first version of what became Pregnancy App was built in a living room in Romania in 2019.
-It wasn't a business plan.
+It was not a business plan.
 It was personal.

-One night, she came to me and said something that stuck: "I just want something calm.
+One night, she said: “I just want something calm.
 Something that helps me breathe and tells me my baby is okay.
-That's it."
+That’s it.”

-After birth, something unexpected happened.
-Users started emailing us.
-Not complaints — stories.
-A woman in Ohio told us she listened to the hypnobirthing tracks during 18 hours of labor.
-She said she felt “genuinely calm the entire time.”
-A midwife in London recommended the app to her clients.
-A mother of three said it was the first pregnancy where she didn't dread labor.
+By the time their daughter was born, about 5,000 women were using the app without paid advertising.
+After birth, users began sending stories: a woman in Ohio used the hypnobirthing tracks during 18 hours of labor; a midwife in London recommended the app to clients; a mother of three said it was the first pregnancy where she did not dread labor.

 — Madalin & the Pregnancy App team